-\subsection{The case of \texorpdfstring{$X$}{X} being a primorial}
+\subsubsection{The case of \texorpdfstring{$X$}{X} being a primorial}

-As far as we are aware, $V(X,H,y)$ was not studied previously, except for in a very particular case which we now explain.
-If $X$ is exactly the primorial $q_y$ then $\alpha_y$ is $X$-periodic and may be considered as a function on $\ZZ/X\ZZ$, and
+As far as we are aware, asymptotics of $V(X,H,y)$ were not studied previously, except in a very particular case which we now describe.
+If $X$ is exactly the primorial $q_y$, then $\alpha_y$ is $X$-periodic and may be considered as a function on $\ZZ/X\ZZ$, and

 This discrete sum was studied by Hausman and Shapiro \cite{Hausman1973} and by Montgomery and Vaughan \cite{Montgomery1986}.
 These authors studied, more generally, the quantity

 for squarefree $q$.
 Hausman and Shapiro expressed $V_q$ as